 Application fee is $60 for JEA members.
 Nonmembers must join JEA before they apply.
 Fees cover only a portion of administration, judging, mailing and costs of pins and certificates.
 Other expenses for developing criteria and tests will be covered by JEA.
 School districts are encouraged to pay the fees for their applicants.

 What are the qualifications for CJE?

+Applicants must be a current JEA member.
 Applicants must complete an application and (1) provide evidence of a valid state teaching certificate, unless one is not required in special instances, a verification letter of employment on official school letterhead from a principal or immediate supervisor and (2) provide evidence of journalistic training from one of two options:

 Option A: Copies of transcripts showing 18 semester (27 quarter) credits of journalism, which must include three courses required by JEA: (1) media law/ethics, (2) writing/reporting and (3) teaching journalism/advising student media methods.
 Credit may be from undergraduate or graduate courses.

 Option B: Provide evidence of at least three years, minimum, journalism teaching or advising and pass a written examination administered by JEA.

 Option C: Provide evidence of at least three years of scholastic journalism-related employment, a letter of recommendation from a CJE or MJE, a resume and list of courses/sessions taught and pass a written examination administered by JEA.

 Why does JEA require three specific courses as part of the Option A requirement: law/ethics, writing/reporting and teaching/advising methods course even if I have a journalism degree and/or have worked in the journalism field or taught/advised journalism?